Owlmetry

 4. Run migrations

 This creates all database tables and sets up monthly event partitions.
-The events table uses PARTITION BY RANGE on the timestamp column.
+The events, metric_events, and funnel_events tables use PARTITION BY RANGE on the timestamp column.
 Partitions for the current month plus the next 2 months are created automatically.

 Your first user account will be auto-created when you log in through the dashboard or CLI.